Skip to Main Content

 Identifying keywords that work well as subjects when searching the healthcare literature

-Searching for a health condition and the term risk or risk factors will often work well in CINAHL it is a descriptive term (subheading) often used in the database to narrow a subject search
+Searching for a health condition and the term risk or risk factors will often work well in CINAHL.
+Risk factors is a descriptive term (subheading) often used in the database to narrow a subject search.

 Hypertension and risk